Ke’Leb Beauchamp, Meghan Logue, Adama Abramson, & Shannon Wolley Allison. Photo: Looking for Lilith

 Entire contents are copyright © 2019 by Kate Barry.
 All rights reserved.

 Sure, the classics and the standard favorites are fun but watching a new work gain footing for the first time is a thrill.
-Looking for Lilith’s current production is a new work by local writer, Eli Keel, simply called Note.
+Looking for Lilith’s current production is a new work by local writer, Allie Keel, simply called Note.
 Intimate, honest, and real, the play explores mental health issues with integrity as we peer behind-the-scenes of a one-woman show.

 Set in a rehearsal space, an actor named Charlotte, played by Meghan Logue, is cast to play Sarah.
 Based on an unseen third character, Sarah is a playwright affected by bipolar disorder and the subject of the autobiographical one-woman play within the play.
 When tragedy strikes, Sarah’s sister, Jules, played by Shannon Woolley Allison, addresses and copes with unanswered questions and grief through an arduous rehearsal process.
 The script is rich with the representation of manic and depressive moods.
 Deeply emotional and courageous, Sarah’s monologues shed light on the highs, lows, and in between without self-pity, angst, or self-indulgence.
 Instead, these beautifully vulnerable explanations give a fearless perspective on a misunderstood disease.